 R. Gapper undergraduate essay prize

-A prize is awarded annually by the Society for French Studies for the best essay submitted by an undergraduate student at a university based in the United Kingdom or the Republic of Ireland.
+The Society for French Studies welcomes submissions for the 2024 UG Gapper Prize.
+The prize is awarded annually for the best essay submitted by an undergraduate student at a university based in the United Kingdom or the Republic of Ireland.
 The award includes:

 • a cash prize of £250